siemens/CtrlppCheck/docs/user.md

 ### Library check - static (QgStaticCheck_Libs)

-This check is similar to the script check, but refers to the library folder.
+This check is similar to the script check and refers to the library folder.

-#### Panels Check - static (QgStaticCheck_Panels)
+### Panels Check - static (QgStaticCheck_Panels)

 | Check per panel | Good range | Reason |
 |---|---|---|